mtugan/cryptoolzf/docs/usage.rst

 .. code-block:: bash

-    cryptoolz keys reveal 1 <path to file with data> -f pem # will print to stdout cryptoolz keys reveal 2 <path to file with data> -f qr # 2 for the "2 2" case cryptoolz keys reveal 1 <path to file with data> -o <path to file you want pk written to> -f qr cryptoolz keys reveal 2 <path to file with data> -o <path to file you want pk written to> -f pem
+    cryptoolzf keys reveal 1 <path to file with data> -f pem # will print to stdout cryptoolzf keys reveal 2 <path to file with data> -f qr # 2 for the "2 2" case cryptoolzf keys reveal 1 <path to file with data> -o <path to file you want pk written to> -f qr cryptoolzf keys reveal 2 <path to file with data> -o <path to file you want pk written to> -f pem

 6. The password for the above sample qrcode is "test" (you can just save it), it should print (or save) the following: